AKRGames/AlterTrack-archive/archive/tweets/EverySingleAlterTrackTweetEver.md

 -> [link to tweet](https://twitter.com/DanDevDream/status/1452442006077194246) <-
 ___
-### On October 26th, Dan posted 3 tweets about AlterTrack.
+### October 26th (3 tweets)
 ___
-At 9:15 PM COT (UTC-5), he revealed an updated version of the previous AlterTrack Girlfriend icons that he posted 2 days ago.
+At 9:15 PM, he revealed an updated version of the previous AlterTrack Girlfriend icons that he posted 2 days ago.
 > This is like a 2.1 Version of GF icons.<br>
 I have benn thinking and decided (for the moment) shot* the neutral, losing and wining icon for GF
 >